kidkmon/Drawing-NeuralNets/README.md

-"# Drawing-NeuralNets"
+# Drawing-NeuralNets

-Generating of 3D objects using Virtual Reality and Convolutional Neural Network
+# Generating of 3D objects using Virtual Reality and Convolutional Neural Network